bsherin/tacticdocs/docs/_build/_sources/Handler-Methods.rst.txt

     .. py:method:: handle_tile_message(self, event_name, data)

         This handler is called when the a message is sent using the :py:meth:`send_tile_message` command.
+        Note that this handler can return a value.

+    .. py:method:: handle_log_tile(self)

+        The user has selected :guilabel:`Log me` from the tile menu.
         The default handler looks like this:

         .. code-block:: python